-Don't be misled.
+Don't me misled.
 When the time comes for you to make a choice of fraternities, be wise, look at things squarely and from all sides.
 Don't join a group because you feel obliged to, or because you find yourself in a "sweat-box" and are afraid to refuse.
-Keep your head at all times and remember that there never was a time limit on pledging and there never will be.